Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 3 Agustus 2025 02.23.37 UTC
+- WIB: Minggu, 3 Agustus 2025 03.30.59 UTC
-- WITA: Minggu, 3 Agustus 2025 03.23.37 UTC
+- WITA: Minggu, 3 Agustus 2025 04.30.59 UTC
-- WIT: Minggu, 3 Agustus 2025 04.23.37 UTC
+- WIT: Minggu, 3 Agustus 2025 05.30.59 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

 Kategori: motivational